2i2c-org/team-compass/projects/managed-hubs/support.md

 - Give the user updates every day or two as we work to resolve the issue.
 - When it is resolved, tell the user what you’ve done to resolve the issue.
 - Close any FreshDesk tickets and support issues that are related to this request.
+- In some cases, it might be useful to also write down [a private note in the FreshDesk ticket](https://support.freshdesk.com/support/solutions/articles/37580-private-notes-for-internal-sharing) with a short summary of the situation and/or add links to relevant discussions from other platforms.

 ## How to prioritize support requests